-Full-time tuition fees
+Full-time tuition fees for UK students

 If you are a UK student enrolling on a Foundation Degree or a BA/BSc at University College Birmingham in 2021/22, your fee for this academic year will be £9,250.
 A half-year tuition fee is £4,625.

 Accelerated (2 years) course fees will also be at £9,250 for the 2021/22 academic year.